parthuis/parthuis.github.io/_sections/about-me.md

 Alternative Energies and Atomic Energy Commission, working with Thomas Duguet and Jean-Paul Ébran.
 Right after obtaining my degree from Université Paris-Saclay in September 2018, I moved to University of Surrey (United Kingdom) to work within the Nuclear Theory Group with Carlo Barbieri.
-Since September 2020, I have been a member of the STRONGINT group of Achim Schwenk at the TU Darmstadt.
+From September 2020, to 2024 I was a member of the STRONGINT group of Achim Schwenk at the TU Darmstadt.
+I recently joined the Laboratoire des Deux Infinis Irène Joliot-Curie (IJCLab) from CNRS in Orsay, France, as a Marie Skłodowska-Curie Fellow.

 My research focuses on developing ab initio many-body methods to study the structure of finite nuclei, both from a formal and a computational point of